gautierc-thelio/solutions-terraform-cloudbuild-gitops/doc/setup.md

 Connect cloud build to Git Hub repository
 ![github-cloud_build-app](images/github-cloud_build-app.png "Cloud build app for GitHub")

 Follow the instructions to connect to GitHub.
-Don't use your personnal account.
+  - Don't use your personnal account unless for dev/demo
+  - Depending of the selected region, you may reach IAM Quota limits.
+Choose europe-west1 or request for a quota update.
 ![Cloud build repository](images/cloud_build-repo.png "Cloud build repository")

 Authorize the service account to run Cloud Build